Analytic gaming is a qualitative method exploring how different people think, this time about the pandemic's effects

 “Pandemic Perspectives” explored when and how the U.S. could return to a sense of normalcy and lift social distancing restrictions.
 More than 40 individuals participated in the game from a variety of sectors, including academic, health services, education, business, law enforcement, and government, to encourage diversity in perspectives and viewpoints.
 The game’s ultimate purpose was to explore how Americans from different backgrounds and generations think about the pandemic, social distancing, and the new normal.

-“We wanted to ensure a diverse set of viewpoints to gain a more holistic picture,” said Maureen Smith, director of analytics and simulation in SAIC’s Solutions and Technology Group.
+“We wanted to ensure a diverse set of viewpoints to gain a more holistic picture,” said Maureen Smith, director of AI in SAIC’s Strategy, Growth and Innovation Group.
 “This group came from a variety of backgrounds and areas of expertise.
 This diversity then pushed participants to think outside of their comfort zone and recognize the value and fear that others may be feeling.”

 Forming the teams